buildz-ops/dotfiles/README.md

 ## Installation

-First, check out the dotfiles repo in your $HOME directory using git
+First, clone the dotfiles repo in your $HOME directory using git

 ```
 $ git clone [git@github.com:buildz-ops/dotfiles.git]
 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+then use GNU stow to create the symlinks

 ```
 $ stow .